appcircleio/appcircle-docusaurus/docs/appcircle-api/faq.md

 You must create the PAT (Personal API Token) on the root organization.
 Requests will fail if you create the PAT from a sub-organization.
 :::

+You should change the required variables for your own needs before using the same code samples.

+If you are a cloud Appcircle server user, you should change the variables below:

+- `PERSONAL_API_TOKEN`: The PAT that created from the root organization.
+- `STORE_URL`: The default or custom store URL you use to access to your Appcircle Enterprise App Store.

+If you are using the self-hosted Appcircle server, you should change the following variables in addition to the ones above:

+- `API_URL`: The API URL for your self-hosted Appcircle server.
+If you are accessing Appcircle dashboard with a URL like “https://my.appcircle.spacetech.com”, your `API` URL will usually be “https://api.appcircle.spacetech.com”.
+- `AUTH_URL`: The Authentication URL for your self-hosted Appcircle server.
+If you are accessing Appcircle dashboard with a URL like “https://my.appcircle.spacetech.com”, your `AUTH` URL will usually be “https://auth.appcircle.spacetech.com”.

 <Tabs
 defaultValue="bash"
 groupId="language"